MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/use-case-shadow-it.md

      1. Now it's time to create policies so you can be automatically alerted when something happens that you're concerned about.
 For example, you might want to create an **Activity policy** that let's you know when there is a spike in downloads or traffic from an app you're concerned about.
 You can set the policy to notify you by email or text message.

-2. **Continuous monitoring**: Now that you have thoroughly investigated the app, you want to set policies that monitor the apps and provide control where needed.
+2. **Continuous monitoring**: Now that you have thoroughly investigated the app, you want to set policies that monitor the cloud apps and provide control where needed.